onepf/OpenIAB/README.md

     -dontoptimize
     ```

-4. If OpenIAB added as library project, Amazon SDK in-app-purchasing-1.0.3.jar should exist in build-path (/libs)
+4. If OpenIAB is added as library project, the build path should contain Amazon SDK in-app-purchasing-1.0.3.jar.

 5. To test .apk with Amazon SDK Tester some steps are needed: